 For a collective diagram showing all the possible connections and ports, see Supported connectivity schemes for ActiveGates.

 Once you install Dynatrace Managed and set up one or more cluster nodes, you get the deployment scenario illustrated below.

-Without further configuration (from the CMC menu, select Settings > Public endpoints) a cluster is only accessible internally and exposes ports
+Without further configuration (in the Dynatrace menu, go to Settings > Public endpoints) a cluster is only accessible internally and exposes ports

 Scenario 2: Pure Dynatrace Managed setup